ChuanMeng/ChuanMeng.github.io/_pages/about.md

 Publications
 ======

-As of April 2024, I have 176 citations (Google Scholar) with an H-index of 5.
+As of May 2024, I have 191 citations (Google Scholar) with an H-index of 6.

 I have authored papers published in proceedings, such as SIGIR, EMNLP, CIKM, and AAAI.
 1. **Chuan Meng**. **Query Performance Prediction for Conversational Search and Beyond**.
 The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (**SIGIR 2024**) (to appear).